WP Buffs Blog |

 Once you receive the success message from the backup plugin, visit the website.
 Make sure it’s online and in the state you expected it to be (i.e. the state it was in at the restore date and time.)

 If you encounter any serious issues, you will need to use your control panel to redo the restore.
-Steps for that are broken out below.
+The steps for that are broken out below.

 If you find smaller problems — like broken links where there were none before or images that have gone missing — take heed of Hostinger’s advice.
 In some cases, it won’t be necessary to go through the trouble of redoing the restoration.
 You can simply configure settings inside WordPress to set everything up correctly once again.